othorongongo/othorongongo/help/depositing-tokens-and-selling-using-myetherwallet.md

 As before, UbiTok.io will tell you what transaction you need to make via MyEtherWallet's "Send Ether and Tokens" page - you'll need to copy-and-paste the details  (address, amount, gas and data) into MyEtherWallet, then hit Generate and Send Transaction.

-Make sure to include the "Data" - you might need to click "+ Advanced: Add Data" in MyEtherWallet.
 This time once the transaction has completed, we can see back up in the balance section that our "Exchange" OMG balance is now 5.
 We're ready to sell our tokens.

 ### Selling Tokens